tomchor/pymicra/README.md

  - mean [\_mean] - indicates that the mean was taken on the variable whose name precedes this
  - fluctuation ['] - indicates that this is the fluctuation of the variable: a' = a - a\_mean
  - star/asterisc [\_star] - indicates a turbulence scale of the variable: a\_star = mean(u'\*a')

+So that, in the Pymicra standard notation, the Reynolds decomposition is written as

+    a = a_mean + a'

 The standard notation for commo variables is
  - thermodynamic temperature: [theta]